packets-lab/packets-lab.github.io/_projects/netman.markdown

 #### funding

-This work has been funded by Innovate UK and Moogsoft.
+This work has been funded by EPSRC, Innovate UK and Moogsoft.

 #### publications

+G. Winchester, G. Parisis, and L. Berthouze, Accelerating Causal Inference Based RCA Using Prior Knowledge from Functional Connectivity Inference, in Proc. of CNSM, 2022.

+A. Ibraheem, Z. Sheng, G. Parisis, D. Tian, In-Vehicle Network Delay Tomography, in Proc. of IEEE GLOBECOM, 2022.

+G. Winchester, G. Parisis, and L. Berthouze, “Exploiting Functional Connectivity Inference for Efficient Root Cause Analysis”, in Proceedings of IEEE/IFIP NOMS, 2022.

 M. Alasmar, R. Clegg, N. Zakhleniuk and G. Parisis, “Internet Traffic Volumes Are Not Gaussian – They Are Log-Normal: An 18-Year Longitudinal Study With Implications for Modelling and Prediction”, in IEEE/ACM Transactions on Networking, vol. 29, no. 3, pp. 1266-1279, 2021, doi: 10.1109/TNET.2021.3059542.